 where Pi(C) represents the response (e.g., abundance, probability) of species or variable i at a given condition (C) ranging from 0 (worst condition) to 10 (best condition).
 The parameters are specific to a single species or response variable (i), so they are shown with a subscript.

-A general Gaussian (bell-shaped) curve (Figure 2b) can be described by three parameters (Bluman 2008, Gnass--Giese 2015):
+A general Gaussian (bell-shaped) curve (Figure 2b) can be described by three parameters (Bluman 2008, Gnass Giese 2015):